maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Most motors have a deviation within ±5°, but one of mine has an offset of nearly 15°.
 The good news is that it is structural, so you can compensate in software.

-**Update:** the Lego app version 10.0.3 has a calibration procedure that presumably programs the O correction in the motors.
+**Update:** the LEGO app version 10.0.3 has a calibration procedure that presumably programs the O correction in the motors.

 To force a motor update, goto the Hub connection, and find the "Update motors" in the overflow menu.
-You need the Lego app version 10.0.3 or higher.
+You need the LEGO app version 10.0.3 or higher.

 ![Motor update](images/updatemotors.png)